← eitp.io

 FieldTypeRequiredDescription

-primarystringYesOne of the 22 canonical emotions (Section 6)
+primarystringYesOne of the 28 canonical emotions (Section 6).
+How the buyer feels.

 intensitynumber (0.0–1.0)YesStrength of the emotional signal